quixio/quix-streams/docs/subscribe.md

     ```

 !!! note

     `subscribe()` starts consuming from the topic however, `App.run()` can also be used for this and provides other benefits.

-    Find out more about [App.run()](app-management.md)
+    Find out more about [App.run()](app-management.md).

 Quix Streams supports numeric, string, and binary value types.
-You should use the proper property depending of the value type of your parameter:
+You should use the correct property depending of the value type of your parameter:

 === "Python"